Nonvoting Common definition

 • As soon as practicable after Restricted Stock Units become vested, the Company shall deliver to the Employee one share of the Corporation's Class A Nonvoting Common Stock, $.01 par value ("Corporation Stock") for each Restricted Stock Unit which becomes vested.

-• Class A Nonvoting Common Stock and Class C Voting Common Stock and unit of participation certificates outstanding.
+• To the holders of Class A Nonvoting Common Stock and Class C Voting Common Stock and participation certificates, pro rata in proportion to the number of shares or units of each such class of stock or 3.

 Related to Nonvoting Common